Electrical Wiring Issues

 Key Takeaways

-• Issues such as bad wiring, warm outlets, burning smells, or sparks can put your home at risk of fire.
+• Electrical issues such as bad electrical wiring, warm-to-the-touch electrical outlets or switches, burning smells, or sparks can put your home at risk of fire.

-• Older Los Angeles and Palmdale homes often have outdated wiring or aluminum wire, which need upgrades to meet today’s safety standards.
+• Older Los Angeles and Palmdale homes often have outdated wiring or aluminum building wiring, which need upgrades to meet today’s safety standards in electrical engineering.

 • Quick action protects your family, prevents costly damage, and ensures your home's electrical system stays safe.

-• The safest step is to call a trusted electrician like Cruz Electric for inspections, repairs, or upgrades.
+• The safest step is to call an electrician like Cruz Electric for electrical inspections, repairs, or upgrades.

 Common Warning: 10 Signs of Electrical Problems in Your Home